-I remember that we had copies of the Guinness Book of World Records in my Secondary school library in those days, and lazy students that we sometime were we would stroll into the library like we had an important book to study.
-Lies, we just wanted to flip through the pages of the Record books and see pictures and read stories that had nothing to advance our academic pursuit.
-In those days I considered everyone that made it into the Records book a great person since what caught my interest were those great records like the world’s richest man, richest family, most powerful woman, fastest man, largest business empire etc. These were no mean records.
+I remember that we had copies of the Guinness Book of World Records in my secondary school library in those days, and lazy students that we sometime were we would stroll into the library like we had an important book to study.
+Lies, we just wanted to flip through the pages of the Record books, see pictures and read stories that had almost nothing to advance our academic pursuit.
+In those days I considered everyone that made it into the Records book a great person since what caught my interest were those great records like the world’s richest man, richest family, most powerful woman, fastest man, largest business empire etc. These are no mean records.

 I think it was the Dafinone family that first penned our name in the World Records when the family was recognised as the family with the highest number of chartered accountants in the world.
 Great recognition envied by many parents.
-In 1998 our nation was again honoured when Pastor E.A Adeboye set the record of having the largest Christian gathering in the world when he hosted several millions of people (4 – 8 million) at Lekki, Lagos.
-Nigeria was made proud again when Dr David Oyedepo’s Faith Tabernacle, Ota was recognised as the largest single Church auditorium in the world.
-These are also no easy achievements and I celebrate them.
+In 1998, our nation was again honoured with Pastor E.A Adeboye setting the record of having the largest christian gathering in the world when he hosted several millions of people (4 – 8 million) at Lekki, Lagos.
+Nigeria was made proud again when Dr. David Oyedepo’s Faith Tabernacle, Ota was recognised as the largest single church auditorium in the world.
+These are also not easy feats and I celebrate them.

-I knew there were also ‘funny’ records in the World’s records book like longest toe nail, strongest ear, biggest ear, tiniest waist etc but these also aren’t records a person could wake up one morning and decide he was going to break and set a new one before the end of the day.
-Of late I discovered that those Records guys have included many ‘cheap’ awards and many are held by white dudes.
-While not wanting to cast dirt on the world records, I would COMICALLY take you through a short list of records I have thought of quickly taking advantage of.
+I knew there were also ‘funny’ records in the world record’s book like longest toe nail, strongest ear, biggest ear, tiniest waist etc but these also aren’t records a person could wake up one morning and decide he was going to break and set a new one before the end of the day.
+Of late I discovered that those records guys have included many ‘cheap’ awards and many are held by white dudes.
+While not wanting to cast dirt on the world records, allow me to COMICALLY take you through a short list of records I have thought of quickly taking advantage of.

 You can also think of more ways to get Nigerians into that Records book so that we show those guys how much we love such honours and records!